How Does A Revolving Line Of Credit Work?

 - Qualifying for a Line of Credit

-The merchant or lender will weigh several factors: credit score, revenue, banking history etc (see below.) to determine how much credit to extend or how much money to sell you.
-This credit limit represents the maximum amount you can borrow or buy during each period that the loan is available to you.
+The lender will weigh several factors: credit score, revenue, banking history etc (see below.) to determine how much credit to extend or how much money to lend you.
+This credit limit represents the maximum amount you can borrow during each period that the loan is available to you.